RustFestEU/transcript/2020-global/talks/02_UTC/02-Aissata-Maiga.md

 That's it, and thank you again, and it's time for the surprise.

 **Lyrics:**

-* they see me rollin'.
+> they see me rollin'.
-* see me riding Rust-y.
+> see me riding Rust-y.
-* wanna see me riding Rust-y!
+> wanna see me riding Rust-y!
-* thinking cool to ride Rust-y.
+> thinking cool to ride Rust-y.
 See you riding Rust-y.
-* wanna see me riding Rust-y p
+> wanna see me riding Rust-y
-* showing, moving, grooving, want to see me riding Rust-y.
+> showing, moving, grooving, want to see me riding Rust-y.
-* wanna see me riding Rust-y.
+> wanna see me riding Rust-y
-* now that I'm riding Rust-y.
+> now that I'm riding Rust-y
-* want to see me - want to see me riding Rust-y.
+> want to see me - want to see me riding Rust-y.

 **Pilar**:
 That was incredible!
 It's so good that you all could not see me during the talk, because it was just me grinning from ear to ear and clapping my hands off!
 I said I was excited about this talk, but, wow!

-Thank you so much, Aïssata.
+Thank you so much, AÃ¯ssata.
 That was an incredible talk, and, yes, like, you mentioned the community at the end, and your love for it, and your being such an integral part of it, at least to me, shows so much, because it's that spirit - like you just held our hand through all of that.
 If somebody wanted to try that out, it's like I messed up here, there and, you know?
 Thank you so much.

 That was really, really great.
-And as a special treat, I mean, besides the amazing ending, Aïssata is here to join us for a live Q&A, so I'm going to add her on now, and we had a lot of questions in the chat, so we will try to get through as many of those as we can.
+And as a special treat, I mean, besides the amazing ending, AÃ¯ssata is here to join us for a live Q&A, so I'm going to add her on now, and we had a lot of questions in the chat, so we will try to get through as many of those as we can.

 So, hi, you're live with us now.

-**Aïssata:**
+**AÃ¯ssata:**
 Thank you very much.
 Fantastic.

 **Pilar:**
 You had to watch your own talk.
 I don't know how you could do that.
 Personally, I can't!
 Don't ask me to!
 What an amazing talk, really.
 I was so excited.
 Absolutely called dibs on introducing, and being here for this talk.

-**Aïssata:**
+**AÃ¯ssata:**
 I say something about the sound, and I jump from 340 to 334,000, and because, it was really weird.
 It's because I was talking in metres, and then centimetres, and then I forgot to do that, to explain it?
 And then, oh, I don't even know what to say, and I saw that in my comments, I write something about the God bat.
 That was embarrassing.
 Like, you know ... how to be a God bat.
 I meant the sensor is working like a bat, and well, let's just forget that.

 **Pilar:**
 I mean, if it is fair at all, I think it was very clear.
 I know we are multi-cultured, and everything, and everyone might not be on the same technological or English-speaking level, but I thought you two things you mentioned were fairly clear, but thank you for clearing that up too.

-**Aïssata:**
+**AÃ¯ssata:**
 Speaking about the community, because, instead of thinking about the bad things, the good things, that is true, when I joined the Rust community, it was the only time that I used my own name and my own picture on the internet, and I never do that, because, you know, you're always afraid of mean comments, and abuse, but, yes, like from day 1, it never happened.
 It never happened, and that I've felt so welcomed anywhere.
 I think I made pull requests after a week.

 **Pilar:**
 That's amazing.
 I know people who have been in the industry for years and years and they're too scared to make PRs to put their stuff out there, so that is really cool.
 It's so great that you actually went for it, and that you felt safe and comfortable to do so.
 I hope, you know, that's why I love your mentoring work as well, you mentioning that and sharing so much with us because you're encouraging other people to feel safe, go for it, also try it, and that is amazing.
 Thank you so much.
 Do you mind if I go into a couple of questions that were on the chat?

-**Aïssata:**
+**AÃ¯ssata:**
 No, please, yes.
 My child is here!

 **Pilar:**
 Don't worry about it.
 We are all at home and in it together.
 I think a couple of fun ones for you first.
 So, you know, there was kind the line of thinking why robots?
 Is it hard to start off with something that is embedded, and what your next planned robot is?
 I think people are very fascinated by the topic of embedded, and robots, so, please, like I saw how excited you are for it.

-**Aïssata:**
+**AÃ¯ssata:**
 Yes, okay, so what I really wanted to von way with this talk was that it is not that hard.
 You have to have help, and, if you have the right help, it's not that difficult, and the most difficult is really do you I start with it?
 This is what I wanted to show in my talk: how do I get started?
 I'm pretty sure you have your own ideas and objectives, you have your own crazy stuff that you want to implement, talking robots, so I don't know.